 Connecting with a Local Audience on Facebook

 Once your Facebook page is locally optimized, you will want to get your page in front of a local audience.
-Some simple ways to do this are as follows.
+Here are some simple ways to do this:

 - Invite Your Friends - Go to the Admin Panel > Build Audience area and use the Invite Email Contacts option to invite your email contacts to become a fan of your business page.
 Then use the Invite Friends option to invite friends on your personal profile to become a fan as well.
 Be sure to invite contacts in your region to get the most targeted audience for your page.

-- Become a Fan of Local Businesses Pages – Again, you will want to avoid competitors, but become a fan of related local business pages by using Facebook as your page and liking the page.
-Once you become a fan, you will be able to interact on the local business page as your page in comments on the page’s updates.
-This will get you exposure with your target audience and will hopefully lead to new local fans of your page.
+- Become a Fan of Local Business Pages - Again, you will want to avoid competitors, but become a fan of related local business pages by using Facebook as your page and liking the page.
+Once you become a fan, you will be able to interact with the local business page through commenting on its updates.
+Your comments will show up as authored by your page.
+This will get your business exposure to your target audience and will hopefully lead to new local fans of your page.